 3.2 Evolution of Chatbots

-Chatbots in the recent past
+Chatbots in the Recent Past

 Over time, advancing technology has facilitated a real improvement in the abilities of chatbots.
 Artificial intelligence and related technologies have been helping developers take chatbots and their functionality to the next level.
 Today, chatbots are performing financial transactions, processing orders, resolving customer queries, and a lot more.